 - Easy taxis to Patong if grown-ups want a night out

-4. Kamala Beach – Best for Relaxation
+4. Kamala Beach: Best for Relaxation

 Kamala is where you go when you just want to switch off.
 Quiet, beautiful, and laid-back.
 The beach is lovely, the locals are friendly, and there’s no Bangla Road craziness.
 It’s a top pick for couples, older travellers, and anyone who needs a real holiday.
+Kamala Beach is Phuket’s best area for relaxation, offering a genuinely quiet stretch of coast with sunset beach clubs, close enough to Patong’s nightlife by taxi without any of the noise on your doorstep

 - Watch the world-famous Phuket FantaSea show nearby